Diseases

 Phenylketonuria (PKU)

-If left untreated, this metabolic disease usually leads to serious brain damage in the growing child, which will require constant care throughout life.
+If left untreated, this metabolic disease usually leads to serious brain damage in the growing child, who will then require constant care throughout life.
 However, if the disorder is identified in the first weeks of life and treated with an appropriate diet, the child will be healthy.
-PKU prevents the body from processing the amino acid phenylalanine, a normal component of all animal and plant proteins usually absorbed by the body during digestion.
-Lack of degradation leads to the accumulation of metabolic substances that are poisonous to the brain.
+In cases of PKU, the amino acid phenylalanine, a normal component of all animal and plant proteins, usually absorbed during digestion, cannot be processed properly in the body.
+This leads to the production of metabolic substances that are poisonous to the brain.
+A special diet containing low levels of phenylalanine prevents the disease from advancing.

-Incidence is about one in 8000 newborns, with varying severity.
+Incidence is about one in 8000 newborns, with varying severity

 Hypothyroidism